 Jay David Bolter and Richard Grusin, Remediation: Understanding New Media (Cambridge: MIT Press, 2000), 24.
 Wendy Hui Kyong Chun, Programmed Visions: Software and Memory, (Cambridge: MIT Press, 2011), 17.

 This research-project started with the self-imposed question on what exactly is a digital artifact.
 As a graphic designer, I have shifted towards a practice focussed completely on digital design with an experimental approach.
 I regard digital media as instruments to research different ways of image-making and experimenting.
 After defining that the digital artifact is always determined by the software used to make it and the interface in which it is made visible, I wanted to research further in what ways software influences the way we perceive- and experience the digital.
 I regard anything digital as material to experiment with and (re)use.
 Therefore, I wanted to study its properties better and reflect on the outcomes by making.
 In this process, I have made use of different kinds of software and interfaces to experiment with, from proprietary to Open Source, while at the same time reading texts by Friedrich Kittler, Jay David Bolter and Richard Grusin, Wendy Chun and Marianne van den Boomen to name a few.
 Writing and making together form my working-process in which my practical experiments, often in the form of moving image, try to reflect on what I have read in relation to my own practice and the context I am trying to relate to.
 Some of the artists that are inspiring for their working method, combining research and practice, are for example Peter Weibel, Metahaven, Hito Steyerl, Alan Warburton and Sabrina Ratté.
-The images I make reflect my experience of the theory I have used and looked at.
 By making and reflecting I try to come up with a narrative to shed new light on the technologies we use daily.
 After researching different types of software and interfaces for this project, I decided to focus on Apple software which is currently the most popular by designers and which I have become acquainted with- and dependent on you could say, without knowing.

 Visual references: Peter Weibel, Lascaux, 1993 & PERSPECTIVE TORSI (SCREWED AND SEPARATED) OF SCULPTURAL IDENTITY, 1974.
 Metahaven, The Sprawl, 2015.
 Hito Steyerl, Liquidity Inc., 2014 & Factory of the Sun, 2015.
 Alan Warburton, Spectacle, Speculation, Spam, 2016.
 Sabrina Ratté, Bleu nuit, 2011 & Escales, 2015-16.